Volvo Cars: Geely era (2010–present)

 In July 2017, the automaker announced that beginning in 2019, all of its new models will include an electric motor in their powertrain.
 Implementation of the announcement could mean Volvo becoming the first manufacturer to end production of internal combustion-only vehicles, with all vehicles hybrid or electric powered.
 Between 2019 and 2021, Volvo plans to launch three electric cars under the Volvo brand and two more under the Polestar performance brand.

 Volvo is one of the proponents of autonomous vehicles.
 On 20 November 2017, Uber announced that it planned to buy up to 24,000 Volvo cars designed to accept autonomous technology between 2019 and 2021.
 This non-binding intent includes a plan for Uber Advanced Technologies Group to design and build the self-driving system in the XC90 SUV.
 In 2016, the companies announced that they planned to collaborate on the design and financing of cars with self-driving systems.
 Such vehicles require a different type of steering and braking mechanism, as well as sensors.
 The CEO of Volvo Cars, Håkan Samuelsson, made this comment in an interview: "We get support developing this car ...
 It’s also a big commercial deal."

 Also in 2017, Volvo announced a vehicle subscription offering called Care by Volvo, which offers the Volvo XC40 for a monthly payment that includes insurance and maintenance.
 Care by Volvo is offered in several European markets, such as Germany, the UK and Italy, as well as in the U.S.

-In February 2020, Volvo and Geely announced that they had started formal discussions about a merger of business.
+In February 2020, Volvo and Geely announced that it had started formal discussions about a merger of business.
 Geely had owned 100% of Volvo, but Volvo Cars had largely been allowed autonomy with its resources.
 These merger talks were later halted, and 18% of Volvo Cars shares were listed on the Nasdaq Stockholm stock exchange in October 2021.

 In early 2021 the company announced plans to completely stop selling fossil fuel-based cars by 2030, switching to electric-powered cars.
 The plan includes phasing out fossil-fuel-only cars by 2025, manufacturing only electric cars or hybrids.